- Gyeongju National Research Institute of Cultural Heritage

 |Survey Period||2007 ~|

 The Gyeongju National Research Institute of Cultural Heritage has been conducting excavation surveys of the Silla Royal Capital Relics to the east of Donggung (the Palace of the Crown Prince) and Wolji (also called Anapji Pond) since October 2007.
-The survey area encompasses the eastern part of the appointed Donggung (the Palace of the Crown Prince) and Wolji (Historic Site No. 18, Imhaejeon Hall Site) and as an administrative area is part of 40-plus lots at 22 Inwang-dong, Gyeongju.
+The survey area encompasses the eastern part of the appointed Donggung (the Palace of the Crown Prince) and Wolji (Historic Site, Imhaejeon Hall Site) and as an administrative area is part of 40-plus lots at 22 Inwang-dong, Gyeongju.

 This area is the center of the former royal capital, which is dense with historic relics related to Silla royal castles and national temples such as Wolseong Fortress, Hwangnyongsa Temple Site, Bunhwangsa Temple, Guhwangdong garden pond, and the servants’ quarters.
 Donggung (the Palace of the Crown Prince) and Wolji, to the west of the survey area, is particularly well known for Donggung Palace of the Crown Prince of the Unified Silla period, which includes the Imhaejeon Hall site.